Energy Rating Companies

 Current training providers include:

 Accredited training providers have access to unique ENERGY STAR training resources through their My ENERGY STAR Account (MESA).
-Training providers can also each out to the Residential New Construction team to gain access to these resources.
+Training providers can also reach out to the Residential New Construction team to gain access to these resources.

 Organizations that do not maintain these qualifications will not be permitted to certify homes or apartments as ENERGY STAR, and will not have access to program benefits including use of the ENERGY STAR name and marks, listing on the ENERGY STAR Partner Locator, and receiving credit for ENERGY STAR certified homes and apartments.